Updated June 2022

 On ferries heading directly to Moroccan ports (ie: Tangier Med or Nador) passport control is done aboard.
-Don’t drive off the boat without getting stamped – they check as you come off the ramp.
+Don’t get off the boat without getting stamped – they check as you come off the ramp.
 Once aboard, on one of the decks look for a counter with a cop, a laptop and a queue.

 If you’re heading to the Spanish North African enclaves (Ceuta, Melilla) you will effectively be landing in Spain and so must drive on a couple of kilometres to the actual land border with Morocco.

-• Fill out a white immigration card (left) often handed out when buying your ticket in Spain, or found at the ferry’s police or information counter, or ask at the police counter on the ship, or handed out by enclave border helpers looking for a tip.
-The form is in French with English subtext.
+Fill out a white immigration card (right) often handed out when buying your ticket in Spain, or found at the ferry’s police or information counter, or ask at the police counter on the ship, or handed out by enclave border helpers looking for a tip.
+The form is in French with English subtext..

 Under ‘going to’ write any big Moroccan city like Fez or Marrakech; for ‘coming from’ put the European port you’ve just arrived from (Algeciras, Almeria, etc).

 For an ‘address in Morocco’ any hotel or camping in any well-known town will do if you don’t actually have one.
 Pick one from your guidebook

 • Once off the boat in Moroccan ports (e.g.: TanMed, Nador) proceed to Customs (grey uniforms) and hand over your vehicle ownership document and passport to a Customs guy.
 Wait by your vehicle.
-In my case he returned with my documents and a white, credit-card sized card: my new-style TVIP.
-He may also perform a cursory search.
+They return with your documents and a white, credit-card sized card: my new-style TVIP. in as little as 5 minutes.
+They may also perform a cursory search.
 Don’t lose your TVIP card.
 You will need to show it when you leave Morocco to prove you left with your vehicle.

 • You may be lucky enough to have a ‘green card’ motor insurance extension for Morocco.
 Otherwise, at TanMed, just beyond the Customs is a row of cabins (left).
 Change some money and buy local insurance (assurance frontiere) at the last cabin.